What to Expect Before and After Total Knee Replacement Surgery. A Patient's Experience.

 A leaflet of the essential physiotherapy exercises, a supply of liquid morphine, and a pack of dressings was provided on discharge.
 I was also given the date and time of an appointment for my first physiotherapy session at the hospital.

 The exercises are very painful but essential!
 I had to bite the bullet and get on with them.
-If the exercises are not done assiduously, there is a danger not only of an embolism but of a permanently bent knee/scar tissue forming that needs to be broken up by the surgeon.
+If they are not done assiduously, there is a danger not only of an embolism but of a permanently bent knee/scar tissue forming that needs to be broken up by the surgeon.

 In all honesty, I feel that most people would benefit from additional sessions with a private physiotherapist if they can afford to pay for them.
-A close friend of mine is fortunate enough to have a family member who is a physiotherapist.
-She stayed with him for a few weeks after her TKR, he supervised her exercises, and she recovered far more quickly than I.

 Healing the Knee Incision